BobbyLiu66/chatroom-react/README.md

 ## Update
 I added some canvas feature make the main page look like not so boring any more and support login with Facebook account.
 I changed the UI to a dark theme and change the logic about adding friend.
 The feature about upload avatar is not finished yet.
 So I just update the screenshot about the main page.
+And I update the security level of this website by using SSL as well.

 ### Skills
 * React